dbos-inc/dbos-docs/docs/getting-started/quickstart-cloud.md

 After you're done, go back to the terminal.
 If everything's working, the command should succeed and print `<username> successfully registered!`.

-:::tip
+:::info

-If you register with an email and password, you'll also need to verify your email through a link we email you.
+If you register with an email and password, you also need to verify your email through a link we email you.
 :::

 ### Provisioning a Database Instance